Donations

 3. Video and animation production covers the costs to produce the BibleNewsProphecy videos, CCOG animations, the Behind the Works video, and the creation of DVDs that are sent to some international locations for the Feast of Tabernacles.
 It also, sometimes, includes cost for sermon production–but those costs are normally negligible.
 These videos are one of the major ways we reach people in different nations around the world (as we also do via radio and literature).
 Because we mainly use free platforms, we do not have to spend massive amounts here.

 4. Foreign Final phase of the work expenses (professional fees, project support, government fees, and travel) are generally for non-USA matters (essentially long-term proclamation matters related to Romans 9:23-28 and 11:23-28; see also The Final Phase of the Work).
-We are making contacts and working with various government, NGO, and private organizations in Europe, Asia, and Latin America.
+We are still involved in making contacts and working with various government, NGOs, and private organizations in Europe, Asia, and Latin America.
 We were able to make (as well as better solidify) certain key contacts as well as attain information and opportunities which we believe supports the final phase of the work.
 US expenses related to the final phase of the work are in other categories (like Literature and Internet expenses).

 6. US Feast of Tabernacles’ costs include what the hotel charges for the meeting room and some travel and other expenses.
 This category also includes other US travel, which tends to be low.